DogInfantry/india-ai-public-equity-landscape/README.md

 ## Disclaimer

 This repository is for educational and portfolio-use purposes only.
-It is not investment advice, not a research product, and not affiliated with Morgan Stanley.
+It is not investment advice, not a research product.
 All data sourced from public APIs at runtime.